TroadecJb/P12-EPIC_Events/README.md

 - **Databse**
 By default the database will be created in the same folder as the `main.py` file under the name `epic_events.sqlite`.
 - **Sentry**
-Sentry DSN key is empty, you will have to provide it.
+Sentry DSN key is empty, it has to be provided.
-To create an account and your own Sentry DSN key go to their [website](https://sentry.io/welcome/)
+To create an account and get a Sentry DSN key, go to their [website](https://sentry.io/welcome/)

 section `admin_basic`:
 - The default account has admin permission level and comes with the following credentials